hosseindehghanipour1998/Java-MultiThreading/README.md

 3 - The code must be fair for all customer which means older customers get to be serviced sooner than new comers.( You shall keep a Queue of clients in the Barbershop class )

 4 - At each stage , print what is exactly happening.

+# Session 8
+Assume a cigarette requires three ingredients to make and smoke: tobacco, paper, and matches.
+There are three smokers around a table, each of whom has an infinite supply of one of the three ingredients — one smoker has an infinite supply of tobacco, another has paper, and the third has matches.

+There is also a non-smoking agent who enables the smokers to make their cigarettes by arbitrarily (non-deterministically) selecting two of the supplies to place on the table.
+The smoker who has the third supply should remove the two items from the table, using them (along with the own supply) to make a cigarette, which they smoke for a while.
+Once the smoker has finished his cigarette, the agent places two new random items on the table.
+This process continues forever. implement the code by only using Monitor.